St. Johns Bridge: Design and construction

+1949 murder case

-Eighteen years later, in the summer of 1949, 15-year-old high school student Thelma Taylor was abducted and held by her captor, Morris Leland, under the east side of the bridge (which was undeveloped at the time, now the location of Cathedral Park), and was eventually murdered there.
-The crime shocked the city and her killer was apprehended and put to death.
+Eighteen years after the opening, the St. John's Bridge became a site of an infamous murder in 1949, when a 15-year-old high school student Thelma Taylor was abducted and held by her captor, Morris Leland, near the east side of the bridge (which was undeveloped at the time, now near the location of Cathedral Park), and was eventually murdered there.
+The crime shocked the city and, after her captor was apprehended and later found guilty of first-degree murder, he was executed in January 1953.

-It was not until the Marquam Bridge in 1966 that another non-movable bridge would be built in Portland.
+Deterioration and present-day maintenance

 By the 1970s, the bridge had been allowed to deteriorate, and cash-strapped Multnomah County asked the state to take over maintenance.
 Initially, the state declined, since it was also suffering from a lack of funds.
 But pressure from an association of county governments forced the state government to take it over on August 31, 1975.
 A county official estimated the move saved them $10 million during the first ten years of state maintenance.

 Portions of the east approaches and east span were repainted beginning in 1987 and completed in 1994.

 In 1999, the Oregon Department of Transportation announced a $27 million rehabilitation project that began in March 2003 and was completed in the fall of 2005.
-Included in the project was replacement of the deck, repainting of the towers, waterproofing the main cables, lighting upgrades, and improving access for bicycle and pedestrian traffic.
+Included in the project were the replacement of the deck, repainting of the towers, waterproofing of the main cables, lighting upgrades, and improving access for bicycle and pedestrian traffic.
 By November 2004, renovation costs soared to $38 million, due mostly to the need to replace nearly half of the 210 vertical suspender cables.
 During the project, the bridge sidewalks were closed at all times.
 In addition, the entire bridge was closed at night and continuously for a month.
 The newly refurbished bridge was rededicated on September 17, 2006.

-In July 2015, a group of protesters affiliated with Greenpeace rappelled down from the bridge to prevent the icebreaker MSV Fennica from leaving Portland, because it was destined to help Shell Oil Company drill for oil in the Chukchi Sea.
+In July 2015, a group of protesters affiliated with Greenpeace rappelled from the bridge to prevent the icebreaker MSV Fennica from leaving Portland, because it was destined to help Shell Oil Company drill for oil in the Chukchi Sea.
 They stayed there for forty hours, prompting the icebreaker to turn around after an initial departure attempt a few hours into the blockade.
 The vessel did eventually get through after three climbers came down, although it was met by dozens of kayakers in the water who joined the effort to slow or stop the ship from moving forward.

-In March 2019, a partially finished elaborate illegal skate park was discovered in the bridge's cable house located under the west side of the bridge.
-Following concerns about the skatepark's impacts on structural integrity of bridge, it was torn down in 2020.
+In March 2019, an illegally constructed and partially finished skate park was discovered in the bridge's western cable house.
+Following ODOT's concerns about the skatepark's impacts on the bridge's cable house, it was torn down in 2020.